Amphiluke/handy-scroll/README.md

 ### Updating scrollbar

 If you mount the widget in a container whose size and/or content may dynamically change, then you need a way to update the scrollbar each time the container’s sizes change.
-This can be done by invoking the method `handyScroll.update()` as in example below.
+This can be done by invoking the method `handyScroll.update()` as in the example below.

 ```javascript
 handyScroll.mount(".spacious-container");